-A couple of days ago, I met with Waz from Waz Wu Blog.
-She’s a vegetarian and I’m a vege-curious, so we had decided to go for lunch at Hangawi, which is a vegetarian Korean restaurant.
+A couple of days ago, I met with Waz Wu.
+She’s a vegetarian and I’m a vege-curious, so we had decided to meet for lunch at Hangawi, which is a vegetarian Korean restaurant.

 Hangawi was voted Best Vegetarian Restaurant 2015 by Zagat, so it sounded like a perfect place to start my vegetarian adventure.
 In case you wonder, I’m not thinking about giving up meat (there are so many tasty animals), but there are a lot of great vegetarian restaurants that I want to try, not just because they don’t serve meat, but because the food is awesome.